frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-A3b-bug2-p2.md

 ---
 bool success
 ```
+* Create the bug2 controller script in which you write the algorithm that decides when either the go-to-point or the wall follower script is supposed to control the robot.
 * In the bug2 controller script create two *ROS2 service clients* that connect to the servers from wall follower and go-to-point.
+* **Optional:**
 * Create a *ROS2 action server* in the bug2 controller script.
 * Create a **custom action message** in the bug2_interfaces package with the following structure:
 ```c